Amber cosmetic bottle with blank label. FDA labeling requirements.

 The FD&C Act is the cornerstone of cosmetic regulation in the United States.
 Its primary goal is to protect consumers from products that are unsafe or dishonestly marketed.
 According to the FDA, “The FD&C Act protects people from products that are unsafe or have misleading labels or packaging.”
 For your business, this means you are legally responsible for ensuring your product is safe for its intended use and that your label is truthful.
 It’s all about making sure what’s on the outside of the bottle accurately reflects what’s on the inside, and that it won’t harm your customers.
 This act makes it illegal to sell adulterated or misbranded cosmetics across state lines.

-The Fair Packaging and Labeling (FPLA) Act
+Understanding the Fair Packaging and Labeling Act (FPLA)

 Working hand-in-hand with the FD&C Act, the FPLA focuses on making sure consumers get clear and accurate information about the product’s quantity.
 This allows them to easily compare products and make informed purchasing decisions.
 The FDA states that “this law makes sure that packages and labels tell you the correct amount of product inside.”
 This is why you see the net quantity of contents—like “2 fl. oz.” or “50 g”—so clearly displayed on cosmetic packaging.
 For your brand, this means you must accurately state how much product is in the container, helping build transparency and trust with your audience by allowing for fair price and value comparisons.